OfqualGovUK/ofqual-standards-patterns/docs/standards/shutter-page-content.md

 * user data - what has happened to the user's data, especially relating to if the user was in the middle of a transaction - may be present
 * contact information - if required to allow the user to meet a user need - may be present
 * other services - links to alternative services that meet the user needs - may be present

+### You SHOULD update the page as the facts change

+If the facts change after the shutter page has been posted, you should update the page to match the new facts.

+For example, if the service needs to remain unavailable for longer than anticipated, the shutter page should be updated with the new, confirmed time when it is expected to become available again.

 ## Content sections